GrumpyOldTroll/multicast-ingest-platform/README.md

 If you don't want to run cbacc at all, you don't have to.
 Set `CBJOINFILE=$JOINFILE` before starting driad-ingest and don't launch cbacc, and driad-ingest will use the joinfile produced by pimwatch, rather than the filtered joinfile produced by cbacc.

 NB: the default behavior of cbacc when no CBACC metadata is present for an (S,G) is to set its bitrate above the maximum bitrate, so it will always be blocked.
-If you want to ingest traffic from sources that do not have CBACC metadata, it will be necessary either to run without `cbacc` or to set a `--default <bandwidth>` override bandwidth for unknown (S,G)s.
+If you want to avoid ingesting traffic from sources that do not have CBACC metadata, remove the `--default <bandwidth>` override of the "effective MiBps" estimate for unknown (S,G)s, which will cause cbacc to avoid allowing them.
+(And if the external flows without cbacc will exceed 12mbps, adjust the parameter accordingly.)

 ~~~
 # ensure both joinfiles are present